markonm/traces.vim/README.md

 # traces.vim

 ## Overview
-This plugin will highlight patterns and ranges for EX commands.
+This plugin highlights patterns and ranges for EX commands.

 It also provides live preview for the following EX commands:
 ```